 They will no doubt eventually get splashed or dropped into the water and need to keep working.

-Waterproof electronics are rated with a IPXX number, for example IP68.
+Waterproof electronics are rated with an IPXX number, for example IP68.

 IP stands for Ingress Protection and basically means the ability to keep objects out of your electronics.

-If a device can keep out water than most will understand that objects the size of dust wont be able likley to get in.
+If a device can keep out water most will understand that objects the size of dust also wont be able likely to get in.

 The second number is rated for Liquids and is the number most Bluetooth speakers will include in their rating.